Moikii/ADL_W23/assignments/A2_Hacking.md

 ## Information

 Due to no available local GPU, the training of the model is done on Google Colab.
 Because of this, the [Jupyter Notebook containing the pipeline](../src/pipeline.ipynb) **cannot be run locally**.
-The

 ## Used error metrics
 For the evaluation we focus on precision and recall as metrics.
 In our opinion, both of these aspects are equally important.
 To keep the correct scores, we need to detect all cards (high recall), but also have to classify them correctly (high precision).
 Based on the accuracy measurement provided in [the paper](https://arxiv.org/pdf/2109.11861.pdf), we **aim for a precision over 0.99 and a recall over 0.90** .
 Because the way our image generation works when allowing overlapping pictures, it may happen that a card is completely overlapped by another card, which makes it impossible to detect, leading to lower recall.
 We try to account for that, but do not know, whether this value is adjusted appropriately.
 We may also train models on images with no overlapping cards to check the difference.